FreeAndFair/ColoradoRLA/docs/24_sos_runbook.md

-# Colorado Risk Limiting Audit
-# Secretary of State Run Book
+% Secretary of State Run Book
+% Colorado Risk Limiting Audit Tool v1.0.0 alpha-2
+% 2017

 ## Introduction

-This Run Book guides State election administrators in Colorado who will be implementing a Risk Limiting Audit (RLA).
+This Run Book guides State election administrators who will be implementing a Risk Limiting Audit (RLA).
 There is a separate book for County election administrators.